of Parts | # of Bends per part | Total Cost | The Math |

 Inkscape | .eps | Solid, separate color from cut lines |

-If you design your parts in non-CAD software (Adobe Illustrator), please send us the original (native) ai file.
+If you design your parts in non-CAD software (Adobe Illustrator), please send us the original (native) .ai file.
 We’ll take care of the conversion on our end.
-While we accept .AI and .EPS files, it’s critical that your bend lines are parallel when uploaded from these softwares or the file will delay our process.
+While we accept .ai and .eps files, it’s critical that your bend lines are parallel when uploaded from these software or the file will delay our process.

 For the fastest turnaround on your order, we recommend designing your parts in a CAD software.

-To learn more about design guidelines for laser-cutting, please see our Laser Cutting Guidelines.
+To learn more about design guidelines for laser cut sheet metal, see our Laser Cutting Guidelines.

-The minimum and maximum flange length will change depending on what material and thickness you use.
-Please reference your chosen material in our materials directory to see the correct dimensions.
+The minimum flange length will change depending on what material and thickness you use.
+Please reference your chosen material in our materials directory to see the correct dimensions under Material Details.

 Bend Deduction is used to counteract material stretch caused by forming.
 This is unique to each material type, thickness, and bend angle.
 We’ve created a calculator to help you make your measurements spot on.